pism/pism/doc/sphinx/climate_forcing/atmosphere.rst

 .. note:: This is the default choice.

-This model is controlled by the following parameters.
+This model is controlled by the following parameters with the prefix ``atmosphere.given.``.

 .. pism-parameters::
    :prefix: atmosphere.given.